Regents' Winrock Minority Doctoral Fellowship

-Each RWF fellowship provides full funding, including a stipend of $18,000.00 per academic year, plus tuition, and health care insurance for the first two years of doctoral study.
-The award does not cover course or curriculum fees, or any student fees other than the GPSA fee.
-The RWMD Fellowships are not renewable beyond the two-year award period.
-The award cycle begins in fall semester and runs continuously for four semesters (not counting summer).
-The award cannot be extended beyond the two-year (four consecutive semester) window; if for any reason a recipient takes a leave of absence or skips a semester, he or she will lose that portion of the fellowship in order to keep the funding cycle whole.
+Each fellowship provides full funding, including a stipend of $20,000.00 per academic year, plus tuition, and health insurance.
+To maximize the impact and to keep the program sustainable, the RWF is not renewable beyond the two-year award period.
+The RWF award cycle begins in fall semester and runs continuously for four semesters (excluding summer).
+The RWF award cannot be extended beyond the two-year (four consecutive semester) window.
+If for any reason a recipient takes a leave of absence or skips a semester, the student will lose that portion of the fellowship.

 - Recipient must be continuously enrolled as a full-time graduate student for the term of the award.
 Fellowship recipients who defer or postpone their enrollment will forfeit the fellowship, which will be awarded to another nominee.

-- Recipients who take an approved leave of absence during the award period must notify the Graduate Studies fellowship coordinator in order to extend the fellowship award, failure to do so will result in forfeiture of the award; recipients who skip a semester without an approved leave of absence will forfeit the award.
+- Recipients who take a leave of absence during the award period will result in forfeiture of the award.
 You must meet the academic requirements of your department, college and the university and remain in good academic standing during the term of the award.

 - Recipient must observe the UNM student code of conduct.

 - Recipient must fulfill each semester the responsibilities stipulated below.

 - Recipient must meet with their faculty mentor at least once a month, and take responsibility to ensure that these meetings are scheduled and documented.

 - In the final semester of the award, the recipient must give a presentation based on their research as part of a graduate research conference or symposium.